mirimir/vpnchains/README.md

     # cp /home/user/vpnchains/openvpn_scripts/write-vpn0-conf.sh /etc/openvpn/scripts/
     # cp /home/user/vpnchains/openvpn_scripts/write-vpn1-conf.sh /etc/openvpn/scripts/

-Those scripts specify UDP port 1194, so change as required.
-Then execute them to create the OpenVPN configuration files.
-Also, if no client.crt and client.key are provided, drop those lines from the script.
+Those scripts specify UDP port 1194, so change as required for each VPN service.
+If no client.crt and client.key are provided, drop those lines from the script for that VPN service.
+And if the VPN service doesn't authenticate with username and password, drop the "up" line.
+Then execute the scripts to create the OpenVPN configuration files.

     # /etc/openvpn/scripts/write-vpn0-conf.sh
     # /etc/openvpn/scripts/write-vpn1-conf.sh